Prepared. Experienced. Committed.

 Community Safety Protocols & Procedures

 The Bristal is – and always has been – committed to the health and well-being of the residents in our care.
-The COVID-19 pandemic brought with it a new set of challenges, but our team was at the ready to adapt to new circumstances while still providing a great experience for residents at The Bristal.
+Our team is always at the ready to adapt, while still providing a superior senior living experience for residents at The Bristal.

 Today, we continue to follow all protocols and procedures as directed by the federal, state and local health authorities.
 In many cases, we’re going above and beyond those guidelines with our own policies here at The Bristal.
 Below you’ll find just some of the ways we’re still working to help protect residents, staff, and their families alike:

 - Everyone who lives or works at The Bristal is being monitored daily for signs or symptoms of illness, including temperature checks.

-- The Bristal team is adequately supplied with Personal Protective Equipment (PPE), hand soap, and hand sanitizers to help reduce the risk of spread.
+- The Bristal team is adequately supplied with Personal Protective Equipment (PPE) as needed, hand soap, and hand sanitizers to help reduce the risk of spread.

 - Hand sanitizing products are available throughout the communities as a supplement to regular and frequent handwashing.

-- We are providing ongoing in-services to keep everyone up-to-date on protocol and best practices, and offer continuous information and education to help everyone stay happy and healthy while at work or at home.
+- We provide ongoing in-services to keep everyone up-to-date on protocol and best practices, and offer continuous information and education to help everyone stay happy and healthy while at work or at home.